swissbalancr/balancr_rtd/source/guidelines/readthedocs.rst

 Read the Docs
 =============

-Every team member is encouraged to contribute to the "Read the Docs" technical documentation whose Git repository on GitHub is called `balancr_rtd <https://github.com/swissbalancr/balancr_rtd>`_.
+Every team member is encouraged to contribute to the "Read the Docs" technical documentation.
+The source code is hosted on GitHub in the repository called `balancr_rtd <https://github.com/swissbalancr/balancr_rtd>`_.

 Creating a new version should be done as soon as possible and may involve: